willhowes/makers_portfolio_and_notes/week_3.md

 ## Takeaways/Notes
 ### Workshop Monday (10.30 with Sam)
-* doubles and stubs are on the whole are great to isolate tests on a class.
+* Doubles and stubs are on the whole great for isolating tests on a class.
 * If you have a long list of doubles and stubs and you are getting confused about what they are doing and chaining behaviour, then this is an indication that you might have too many objects (classes).
 * Doubling with dependency injection:
  * If in a method you have a call to ```.new``` then this is where you need dependency injection as you cannot test that method without creating a new instance of the object (with ```.new```).